I wish I could say I follow SIMPLE perfectly every day.

 I bought a $40 standing desk and a walking pad and put it in the corner of my office.

-Nothing fancy.
 Just enough to prove to myself I could actually stick with it.

 Now my mornings look like this.